-The Recipe: A big dinner salad, fresh and green with a rainbow of fruit and g-o-r-g-e-o-u-s Glazed Pecans, all lightly dressed in a Fruity Vinaigrette.
+The Recipe: A big dinner salad, fresh and green with a rainbow of fruit and g-o-r-g-e-o-u-s Maple-Glazed Pecans, all lightly dressed in a Fruity Vinaigrette.
 It works for one or two but scales for feeding a crowd.

 The Conversation: How to construct a late-winter salad in the Midwest.